-Sr. Objects of the Fresh Issue Percentage of amount proposed to

-No. be financed from Issue Proceeds

-1. For the purpose of onward lending, financing, and for repayment/prepayment of interest and principal of existing borrowings of our Company

-2. General corporate purposes up to 25%
+Sr. Objects of the Fresh Issue Percentage of amount proposed to be No. financed from Net Issue Proceeds 1.
+For the purpose of onward lending, financing, and for repayment/ prepayment At least 75% of interest and principal of existing borrowings of our Company# 2.
+General corporate purposes up to 25% Total 100%

-Total 100%

-#The Company shall not utilize the proceeds of this Issue towards payment of prepayment penalty, if any
+[#]The Company shall not utilize the proceeds of this Issue towards payment of prepayment penalty, if any